Donald who? Lower-profile Trump still has grip on GOP.

 At a donor summit last weekend, Mr. Trump did make headlines – by attacking Senate Minority Leader Mitch McConnell and expressing “disappointment” in former Vice President Mike Pence for proceeding with the counting of electoral votes on Jan.
 6.

-“Usually the far-right will say, the nominee doesn’t represent me,” says a Republican strategist.
+“Usually, the far-right will say, the nominee doesn’t represent me,” says a Republican strategist.
 “Now it’s the RINOs who say, Trump doesn’t represent me,” he says, referring to “Republicans in Name Only.”

 If Mr. Trump runs for president again, he will be the odds-on favorite for the GOP nomination.
 But it’s far from certain that he will.
 He may find that he’d rather play kingmaker than take on another campaign.